imran1503/SYSC3110Monopoly/README.md

 Due to other complications, there was not enough time to allocate to JUnit's extensive corner case testing for all cases that exist in the model.

+There is a issue with the property incomeTax.
+It doesn't take away the allotted 100$.
 ### User Manual
 #### Objective
 The objective of the game is to be the last one standing (and richest)by buying property and raising it costs to others in order for them to go bankrupt first.